UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/contact-us.md

 on subscribing to a "Sympa" mailing list on the University of Edinburgh website.</small>

-If you have any problems joining the mailing list please contact us at [info@universe-hpc.ac.uk](mailto:info@universe-hpc.ac.uk) to be added manually.
+If you have any problems joining the mailing list please contact us on [our email](mailto:s.sukhiani@epcc.ed.ac.uk) to be added manually.